mrichar1/pinia-jsonapi/README.md

 A module to access [JSONAPI](https://jsonapi.org) data from an API, using a [Pinia](https://pinia.vuejs.org/) store, restructured to make life easier.

 **NOTE:** This library is a replacement for [jsonapi-vuex](https://github.com/mrichar1/jsonapi-vuex/) offering near-identical functionality.
-For those porting projects, please see
+For those porting projects, please see `PORTING.md` for a quick-start list of changes.

 ## Documentation